 - ‘Communities and Networks’ looks at the internal make-up of ancient communities and the networks within which they operated.
 By plotting these interactions, crossing boundaries of ethnicity, state, and identity, we reveal the Classical world in new and expanded configurations.

-- ‘Disciplinary Interfaces’ challenges conceptual boundaries arbitrarily imposed by previous generations of scholarship and covers three key areas: 1) interactions and continuities between different geographical zones and cultures (e.g., Greece and the East); 2) interactions between ancient languages; and 3) chronological continuities (e.g., Byzantium).
+- ‘Disciplinary Interfaces’ challenges conceptual boundaries imposed by previous generations of scholarship and covers four key areas: 1) interactions and continuities between different geographical zones and cultures (e.g., Greece and the East); 2) interactions between ancient languages; 3) generic divisions, interactions and continuities, and 4) chronological continuities (e.g., Byzantium);

-- ‘Legacies’ focuses on the reception of ancient culture in the modern period and its contemporary relevance.
+- ‘Legacies’ focuses on the reception of ancient culture both within antiquity and in the modern period, and its contemporary relevance.

 Classics has informed and underpinned many aspects of the Humanities: history, literature and art have all been influenced by the inspiration of the ancient world.
 As a result, our research clusters cross into other disciplines, and we have strong links to the following organisations: